Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns

-More generally, internet shutdowns directly disrupt the digital economy -- the share of the economy dependent on digital services -- which was estimated to make up 22\% of Indian GDP in 2019 while continuing to grow rapidly.
-While wired connections were not disrupted, a disruption of mobile connectivity still affects business operations outside of the office setting, such as supply-chain tracking systems, process automation systems, distribution networks, remote working, and customer support services.
-Moreover, small businesses and businesses in rural areas often rely entirely on mobile internet for their in-office operations \citep[p.55]{kathuria2018anatomy}.
+More generally, these shutdowns directly disrupt India’s digital economy, which accounted for about 22\% of GDP in 2019 and continues to expand.
+While wired connections remained available, losing mobile connectivity still undermined supply-chain tracking, process automation, distribution networks, remote work, and customer support—especially for small and rural businesses that rely entirely on mobile internet \citep[p.55]{kathuria2018anatomy}.